Upload files using the JMP add-in¶

 Complete an upload of files¶

-When your parameters have been validated with a status of Match, click or tap the Save button to complete the upload of files to the database.
+Then, click or tap the Save button at the bottom of the upload dialog to complete the upload of files to the database.